 My clients are discovering the "new" diagnosis of Tension Myositis Syndrome.
 They are asking me about it.
 It was high time I actually re-read his writings and studied his experiences and learned of his methods for healing.

-Tension Myositis Syndrome, according to it's inventor, Dr. John Sarno, is all about tension or stress, in the muscle.
+Tension Myositis Syndrome, according to its inventor, Dr. John Sarno, is all about tension or stress in the muscle.
 "Myo" in Latin, means muscle.
-In his care of his patients, he discovered that even with the most structural issues seen on diagnostic tests, like bulging and herniated discs, osteoarthritis and sciatica, that the primary tissue involved in chronic pain, is the muscle.
+In his care of his patients, he discovered that even with the most structural issues seen on diagnostic tests, like bulging and herniated discs, osteoarthritis and sciatica, the primary tissue involved in chronic pain is the muscle.
 Therefore, he defines TMS as "A change in the state of a muscle that is painful."

 However, any muscle, nerve, ligament or tendon in the arm or leg may be affected.
 Joint problems and tendonitis frequently are affected by TMS as well.

 In the areas involved, the sufferer may have pain in the muscle, joint, nerve or tendon.
 It may involve numbness and tingling.
 The symptoms may be constant or intermittent.
 The pain may be a mild annoyance or severe enough to cause total disability.

 Dr. Sarno also discovered that people who suffered from things like lower back pain, knee pain, fibromyalgia and tennis elbow, frequently, and in addition to their TMS, had similar stress-like conditions, like migraine headaches, peptic ulcers, irritable bowel syndrome and acne, to name a few.
 Very interesting, isn't it?